eliranwong/wsl2/gui_tricks/terminal.md

 # Remarks

 If you use option 3, you have to implement option 2 as well.
 It looks like a duplication, but it fixes the dbus_session issues and input method for all GUI apps launched from the gnome-terminal opened with a Windows startmenu shortcut.

+Don't forget to select the following option for "gnome-terminal" for option 2 to work:

+Edit > Preferences > Profiles > Command > Run command as a login shell